dohuutamhuy/pi-camera-stream-flask-for-EN605715-Project-6/README.md

 ```
 The original project uses OpenCV.
 My project uses picamera2.
 I modified the index.html and only get what I need.
+I added the gpsd-py3 module (from https://github.com/MartijnBraam/gpsd-py3) to get the gps location from the G-Mouse GPS module.

 ## Library dependencies
 Install the following dependencies to create camera stream.